internetsistemas/guides/best-practices/rubyonrails/models/README.md

 * `has_many` associations come first, followed by `belongs_to` associations.
 Any other kind of association comes before `has_many`.
 Break line between kinds of associations, but not between associations of the same kind.
 * Sentences like `accepts_nested_attributes_for` come after associations.
 * Validate associations first and attributes last.
 Break line between associations and attributes validations, but not between validations of the same kind.
 Enumerations are validated on theirs declarations.
+* Always use `datetime` for date attributes, even if in the MER it's defined as `DATE`.

 ## Validations